oci-pronghorn/FogLight/README.md

-# Pronghorn Embedded Toolkit #
+# FogLight Embedded Toolkit #
-The Pronghorn Embedded Toolkit (PET) is a lightweight runtime that enables makers of all ages and skill levels to create highly performant apps for embedded devices like Raspberry Pis.
+FogLight is a lightweight runtime that enables makers of all ages and skill levels to create highly performant apps for embedded devices like Raspberry Pis.

 ## What It Is ##
-PET is a Java 8 functional API for embedded systems that's built on top of [Pronghorn](https://github.com/oci-pronghorn/Pronghorn), an actor-oriented framework for creating high-performance messaging systems composed of `Stages` and `Pipes` between stages.
+FogLight is a Java 8 functional API for embedded systems that's built on top of [GreenLightning](https://github.com/oci-pronghorn/GreenLightning), a small footprint, garbage free compact 1 Java web server and message routing platform,

-PET is...
+FogLight is...
-- Fast - Built on top of Pronghorn, PET is a garbage-free, lock-free and low latency way to talk directly to hardware.
+- Fast - Built on top of GreenLightning, PET is a garbage-free, lock-free and low latency way to talk directly to hardware.
 - Simple - Taking advantage of the latest Java 8 APIs, PET has a clean and fluent set of APIs that make it easy to learn and apply with minimal training.
-- Secure - By taking advantage of the compile-time Pronghorn graph validation system, all PET applications can be compiled and compressed to a point where injecting malicious code into the final production JAR would prove difficult, if not impossible.
+- Secure - By taking advantage of the compile-time graph validation system, all FogLight applications can be compiled and compressed to a point where injecting malicious code into the final production JAR would prove difficult, if not impossible.

 ## How It Works ##
-Every PET application starts with an `IoTSetup` implementation which initializes the Pronghorn `DeviceRuntime` by defining various hardware connections and behaviors for handling state changes in those connections.
+Every FogLight application starts with an `IoTSetup` implementation which initializes the `DeviceRuntime` by defining various hardware connections and behaviors for handling state changes in those connections.

-A very simple example of a PET application is below (omitting boilerplate import statements and so on); this app makes an LED connected to a GrovePi board blink every 500 milliseconds:
+A very simple example of a FogLight application is below (omitting boilerplate import statements and so on); this app makes an LED connected to a GrovePi board blink every 500 milliseconds:

     public class IoTApp implements IoTSetup {